Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Background

-For efficiency of storage and evaluation, we do not store the Hamiltonians as $2^L \times 2^L$ matrices.
+For efficiency of storage and evaluation, we do not store the Hamiltonians as $2^L \times 2^L$ matrices, where $L$ is the system size.
 Instead, $H(t)$ and $H_F(t)$ are both represented by weights in the local Pauli basis, which we now define.

 The full Pauli basis for a system with $L$ qubits consists of tensor products of single-site Pauli operators:

 where each $\sigma_i \in \{ X_i, Y_i, Z_i, I_i \}$ is one of the four Pauli matrices acting on site $i$ and is different from the nonlinear activation function $\sigma$ in Eq.~\ref{eq:neural_op}.
 The full Pauli basis has $4^L$ elements and forms an orthonormal basis for the space of Hermitian operators acting on the Hilbert space associated with the spin chain.